 The process for obtaining residencia is similar to that for getting an NIE.
 The National Police, (Cuerpo Nacional de Policia), control it’s issue.
 The main difference is that as part of the application, you have to prove that you meet the conditions to be granted the right to reside permanently in Spain.
 In most cases this will mean demonstrating that you have employment and paying Social Security, or otherwise have means to support yourself financially and have other cover or means of access to healthcare.

-Originally the ‘tarjeta de residencia‘ was a robust laminated plastic card (the size of a credit card) with a photograph of the holder of the card and a fingerprint.
-This was scrapped with and now we have the (certificado de residencia), about the same size of the original residencia, however of paper rather than plastic.
-It doesn’t have a photo or fingerprint.
+Originally the tarjeta de residencia was a robust laminated plastic card (the size of a credit card) with a photograph of the holder of the card and a fingerprint.
+This was scrapped and replaced with an A4 sized paper certificate, which has been superseded by the current certificado de residencia, which is credit card sized, however made from paper rather than plastic.

-The ‘residencia card’ doesn’t have an expiry date on it, and is only valid accompanied with national ID, such as passport.
+The residencia card doesn’t have an expiry date on it.
+It includes name, NIE, date of birth, place of birth, nationality and your address in Spain, and is only valid accompanied with national photographic ID, such as passport.